Essential guide to working from home

-Managers – Make sure your homeworkers don’t miss out on fun events.
+Managers – Make sure your homeworkers don’t miss out on fun events, when they’re allowed to happen again.
 Set up regular real-life get-togethers which are part work and part fun.
 As a company we support the charity Reuben’s Retreat, and attend events in support of them, which are worthwhile and bring the team together socially.

 Continuously add or embrace new ideas that could benefit yourself and the company.
 Just because you’re a homeworker doesn’t mean you’re not part of company development.

 Managers – Make sure all homeworkers are included in strategy information and meetings, so that everyone feels included in the ethos of the company and understands its direction.

 Eat the frog

 Eating the frog basically means don’t procrastinate.
 Do the most important jobs first; don’t put them off.
 Stress makes you stupid – if you are spiralling out of control on a busy day, then take a step back, make a list and eat the frog – ie do the big thing that needs doing first.
 Director Fiona says she finds it’s usually leaving the frog uneaten that makes people stressed.

 Even if you only have a kitchen office, make it a defined pleasing space with a good chair, enough light and your computer set up so it doesn’t give you back or neck strain.
 Try not to work on sofas, as this is bad for your body.
 Click here for advice on how to assess your work station.
 Close the door when you’ve finished for the day, or put your kitchen office away.
 Make clear lines between work time and off time.
 Put your work phone down, too.